 We require permits from the provincial and federal government to rehabilitate wildlife.
-The B.C.
-Ministry of Forests, Lands, and Natural Resource Operations permits us to treat raptors, mammals, reptiles and amphibians.
+The Province of B.C. permits us to treat raptors, mammals, reptiles and amphibians.
 The federal Canadian Wildlife Service permits us to treat migratory birds.

 We do not have permits or appropriate enclosures to treat large carnivores like bears, cougars or wolves.
 We help rescue and stabilize seals and other marine mammals, and transfer them to a specialized facility for long-term care.
 We treat all other locally-found wild species here at Wild ARC.
 Check out our statistics.

 We treat nearly 140 different species each year.
 Our rehabilitators must be highly skilled to provide such specialized care.
 We are a member of provincial and international wildlife rehabilitation organizations, and our staff receive ongoing professional training.